krg7880/spacesaver-js/README.md

 Test is broken since the switch to support internal queues.
 Prior to this, you needed to add a member one at a time.
-Now you can pass a collection of memebers to increment in one shot!
+Now you can pass a collection of memebers to increment!